awsdocs/amazon-emr-management-guide/doc_source/emr-plan-instances-guidelines.md

 #### Long\-Running Clusters and Data Warehouses<a name="emr-dev-when-use-spot-data-warehouses"></a>

 If you are running a persistent Amazon EMR cluster that has a predictable variation in computational capacity, such as a data warehouse, you can handle peak demand at lower cost with Spot Instances\.
-You can launch your master and core instance groups as On\-Demand Instances to handle the normal capacity and launch the task instance group as Spot Instances to handle your peak load requirements\.
+You can launch your master and core instance groups as On\-Demand Instances to handle the normal capacity and launch task instance groups as Spot Instances to handle your peak load requirements\.

 #### Cost\-Driven Workloads<a name="emr-dev-when-use-spot-cost-driven"></a>